BrentIO/FireFly/controller/hardware/FFC3232_2211/index.md

-# About
+# FFC33232-2211

+## Description

-Intended for rack-mounting solution, this controller model was a test bed for software development and manufacturing.
+This controller model was a test bed for software development and manufacturing.

 **Status:** Unreleased